DishaSharma2005/DishaSharma2005/README.md

 ##What I’m Working On:
 - 🛠 **Java DSA**: Mastering data structures and algorithms while sharing my journey through weekly updates on LinkedIn.
-- 🤖 **IoT Projects**: Developing a smart **Temperature & Humidity Sensor Monitor** to measure temperature, humidity, and air quality, with future trend predictions.

 ##My Vision:
 I aspire to become a skilled Java backend developer and dive into competitive programming in the future.
 My approach is to learn everything sincerely and create impactful projects using the technologies I acquire.
 I believe in the power of innovation, collaboration, and efficient programming practices to solve real-world problems and build solutions that make life easier for everyone.